json-api/json-api/_format/1.1/index.md

 When processing a JSON:API response document, clients **MUST** ignore any parameters other than `profile` in the server's `Content-Type` header.

-> Note: Older JSON:API servers that don't support the `profile` media type parameter will respond with a `415 Unsupported Media Type` client error status if the `profile` media type parameter is present.

 ### <a href="#content-negotiation-servers" id="content-negotiation-servers" class="headerlink"></a> Server Responsibilities

 Servers **MUST** respond with a `415 Unsupported Media Type` status code if a request specifies the header `Content-Type: application/vnd.api+json` with any media type parameters other than `profile`.

+> Note: Older JSON:API servers that do not support the `profile` media type parameter will respond with a `415 Unsupported Media Type` client error status if the `profile` media type parameter is present.

 Servers **MUST** respond with a `406 Not Acceptable` status code if a request's `Accept` header contains the JSON:API media type and all instances of that